 A legal guardianship is a court-supervised administration for a minor or incapacitated person.
 The guardian is appointed by the Texas courts to care for the person or property of the minor or incapacitated person, who is referred to as a ward.
-If one is appointed for the physical well-being of a ward, they are a “guardian of the person.”
+If someone is appointed for the physical well-being of a ward, that appointed individual is a “guardian of the person.”
 Someone elected to take care of the ward’s property and finances is called a “guardian of the estate.”

 Who Is Considered A Minor Or Incapacitated Person?

 Anyone under 18 years old who is unmarried or has not had their disabilities of minority removed by judicial action is a minor.
 An incapacitated person is anyone with a physical or mental condition that causes them to be substantially unable to provide food, clothing, shelter, care for their physical health, or to manage their own financial affairs.